-11.4.3.7 Adjudication.
-In the case of an M.A. student, the decision of the Appeals Committee is final, and the Appeals Committee has power to issue the decision.
-The chair of the Appeals Committee will communicate the decision in writing within thirty days to the appellant, the entitled persons, and the TST AD Director.
-The report of the Appeals Committee should contain a statement of the decision, together with a summary of the appeal, an indication of the evidence accepted at the hearing and the grounds for the decision.
+11.5.5 Decision.
+The decision of the Academic Appeals Committee is final and the Academic Appeals Committee has power to issue the decision.
+The chair of the Academic Appeals Committee will communicate the decision in writing within thirty days to the appellant, the respondent, and the TST AD Director.
+The letter accompanying the decision from the Registrar will remind the appellant of the right of further appeal.
+An MA student has the right to appeal to the University of St. Michael's College (see 11.2.7)

-11.4.3.8 Further reporting.
-The TST AD Director will communicate the decision to the ADC.
+11.5.6 Further reporting.
+The TST Registrar will communicate the decision to the ADC.